Maximizing Military Benefits for Long-Term Travel

 And while flying you get access to the American Express Centurion® Lounges and a host of other lounges via the Priority Pass, membership which is free with the Amex Platinum Card®.
 There’s nothing like being able to kick back and relax at an airport lounge while traveling.
 And it surely helps with layovers.

-Even though I am no longer on active duty and the annual fee is no longer waived, I still have this card.
+Even though I am no longer on active duty and the annual fee is no longer reduced to $0, I still have this card.
 The price is made up through all the perks.
 Check out this article to see what to do with credit cards when you leave active duty.

 Chase Sapphire Reserve® Card